mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

 - Avoid running VSCode through RemoteSSH on the login nodes.
 If you are only editing files this might be okay, although it is not encouraged.
 Beyond editing files please use a compute node for VSCode, as described on this page.
 - Add only the specific directories you need to your workspace.
 VSCode constantly scans all the files files and runs git commands on any local git repositories in your workspace, and it does this recursively.
 For this reason adding high-level directories to your workspace can slow things down quite a bit.
 For example, avoid adding your entire home directory or group storage to your VSCode session workspace.
-- If VSCode is slow to start up on an ORCD System, check to see whether you are activating a conda environment at login.
+- If VSCode is slow to start up on Engaging, check to see whether you are activating a conda environment at login.
 If you are, run the command `conda config --set auto_activate_base false` to prevent this.
 You will only have to do this once.
 - Sometimes, VS Code may cause you to be locked out of your Engaging account because it makes repeated Duo authentication attempts.
 To mitigate this behavior, edit a few of the VS Code settings:
     - [Remote.SSH: Connect Timeout](vscode://settings/remote.SSH.connectTimeout): Set to 60 seconds.
 Making this longer gives you more time to accept the Duo push before the RemoteSSH extension tries again.
     - [Remote.SSH: Max Reconnection Attempts](vscode://settings/remote.SSH.maxReconnectionAttempts): Set to 0.
 This prevents RemoteSSH from trying to reconnect automatically over and over, sending you Duo pushes when you aren't expecting them.
 This is what usually causes the lockout.
 When you set this to 0 VSCode will ask before trying to reconnect.
 You can also safely set this to 1 to allow it to make a single reconnection attempt.